Familiarity Breeds Madness - Friday Video Distractions, by Mike Norton

 The drink continues to flow, and all the more so once the damp gets into the food stores, and a buried crate of emergency provisions turns out to be just more bottles of spirits.

+It begins to spiral down from there.
+Hard.
 Winslow begins to see stranger and stranger things, including behaviors from Wake, especially when he's on duty in the lighthouse tower overnight.
 (The walkway is a latticework, presumably to allow air to pass through and cool the tower, so some things can be seen from the shadows below.)

 Marvelous performances from both of the principals, each of whom ultimately gets to chew the scenery and hold forth on the other's behavior.
 An unwanted confession drives matters further.